cambridge-ceu/csd3/applications/RStudio.md

 [102106:0323/213152.555182:ERROR:bus.cc(398)] Failed to connect to the bus: Could not parse server address: Unknown address type (examples of valid types are "tcp" and on UNIX "unix")
 ```

-One way to get around is to invoke `rstudio-dbus`.
+The original command is still available as `rstudio-default`.

 <font color="red"><b>22/3/2023 Update</b></font>

 module `ceuadmin/rstudio/2023.03.0+386` is now available; there is no need to load gcc/6 and ceuadmin/R/4.2.2.
-There is also `rstudio-dbus`.
+There is also `rstudio-default`.

 ## Building from source (incomplete)